Canadians and Climate Change

 To help document the effects of climate change in northern communities, the IK-Adapt Project was formed.
 Groups of researchers and local partners are studying the health effects of global warming in five arctic communities.

-Through its blog, IK-Adapt hopes to reach both academics and a broader audience.
+IK-Adapt hopes to reach both academics and a broader audience.

 “From a research standpoint there is consensus that it (climate change) is happening and our project is working with communities in the north who are experiencing impacts of climate change,” said Ellie Stephenson, IK-Adapt project coordinator.